for Your Blog?

 ![]() |

 Image7.
-Search results for my blog URL in the search engine, Bing |
+Search results for my blog URL on the search engine, Bing |

-I hope today's post is helpful.
+I hope today's post is helpful for you.
 Next time, I'll show you how to check if the blog URL is indexed well in search engines after completing the Google Search Console settings.
-I look forward to seeing you again soon and stay healthy.